Is Bolivia Safe for Solo Female Travelers?

 United States Travel AdvisoryExercise a high degree of caution

 The United States Government advises exercising increased caution in Bolivia due to civil unrest.
-Some areas pose an increased risk.
+Some areas have increased risk.
 Check the full travel advisory.

 🇨🇦